MathWorks Test Results Database (TRDB)

 Validating our design

 I planned and moderated two rounds of usability testing, one at the wireframe stage and one when the design was close to complete.
-I worked with the team to figure out the best way to structure the study to answer the team's questions.
+I worked with the team to figure out the best way to structure the studies to answer the team's questions.
 We kept the tasks as open-ended as possible so that we could learn as much as possible about the users' natural mental models and workflow.

 The complete cross-functional team attended the tests and took notes on Post-Its, which we then affinity-mapped as a team after the sessions.
 We emerged happy with the overall direction, but with lots of ideas for improvements.
 Back to the drawing board!